Google Ads and Microsoft Advertising shouldn’t be competing for your time. Here’s how both platforms can boost your results and strategies.

 - Sponsored products

 The Microsoft Audience Network is similar to Google’s Display Network.
 It allows you to reach more people than standard search ads.
-And of course Microsoft’s network includes popular business services such as Skype, MSN, Outlook, Microsoft Edge and LinkedIn.
+And, of course, Microsoft’s network includes popular business services such as Skype, MSN, Outlook, Microsoft Edge and LinkedIn.

 In fact, because of LinkedIn data, audience targeting on Microsoft is incredibly accurate.
-You can target people by industry, company, and even job function, making it a great tool for B2B marketers.
+You can target people by industry, company, and even job function, making it a great strategic tool for B2B marketers.

 As we’ve pointed out in our Microsoft Ads manager checklist, Sponsored Products is a US beta programme build to increase conversions by driving traffic to specific product pages.
 This is done by adding more visibility to shopping campaigns and features such as viewable impressions and a tool for image management.